chrislong365/freshStart/README.md

 # freshStart

 This repository is a fresh start to the website.
+Currently live [here](https://chrislong365.com).

 ## About

 This website is built using Gatsby, a powerful static site generator.
 It leverages the features and benefits of Gatsby to create a fast, efficient, and modern website.
+Github pages are used to hosts the page, and cloudflare is acting as the DNS as well as CDN.

 ## Getting Started